Piano and Guitar Lessons in Arlington Heights, Illinois

 Benefits of Music Lessons

 Music is an essential part of life.
 The benefits of music are endless, and we are all grateful for the beauty of organized sound.
 Learning an instrument at an early age helps a child use different parts of the brain and multiple senses (visual, aural, touch) all at the same time.
-Learning a song imprints information in memory better than just rhetorically.
+Learning a song imprints information in memory better than just rhetorically - who can say the alphabet WITHOUT thinking of the melody to Twinkle Little Star in the background?
 Music lessons also help with neural growth, developing greater sound discrimination and fine motor skills.
 Verbal recall, problem solving, test scores and creativity all increase when music is integrated into a child’s life.
 The greatest rewards from music education are those that can’t be measured.
 Music students develop greater responsibility and self-discipline by remembering lesson schedules and committing to practice time.
 They gain confidence when performing in front of an audience and learn a new appreciation for a variety of music.
+OVerall, students develop a greater sense of awareness - in the massively structured world that we live in, music lessons - particularly private ones - force students to truly think on their own and have complete independence.
 Both parents and students have access to an enriched lifestyle that sets a path for life-long learning.

 Performance Opportunities